Nabizzle/FitMi-Data-Collection/README.md

 ### puck_plot.py

-Plots the x, y, and z directions of the accelerometer, gyroscope, and linear velocity; the roll, pitch, and yaw angles; and the load cell values of both pucks in a set of subplots.
+Plots the x, y, and z directions of the rotational accelerometer, gyroscope, and linear acceleration; the roll, pitch, and yaw angles; and the load cell values of both pucks in a set of subplots.

 ### ani_plot.py